Silex/rocketjob/why.md

 where those lost jobs went.

 In our environment we cannot lose even a single job or record, as all data is business critical.
-The existing batch processing solution do not supply any way to collect the output from batch processing and as a result every job has custom code to collect it's output. [rocketjob][0] has built in support to collect the results of any batch job.
+The existing batch processing solutions do not supply any way to collect the output from batch processing and as a result every job has custom code to collect it's output.

 High availability and high throughput were being limited by how much we could get through [redis][4].
 Being a single-threaded process it is constrained to a single